paucabar/AimSeg/README.md

 Download an example [image dataset](https://drive.google.com/drive/folders/1DEFtn71krM6cOjsnZpIEFMCBVmAYk9Lq?usp=sharing) and two [ilastik projects](https://drive.google.com/drive/folders/1tNyDpmd0wwBx-MKH-LhOZaZBgYMfTz2J?usp=sharing) for pixel and object classification.

 * To use the provided image dataset and ilastik classifiers, just follow the documentation below and always use the defaults for parameterisation.
-* To train your own classifiers, please check the specific documentation at the last section of this README (*Train Classifiers*).
+* To train your own classifiers, please go to [Train Classifiers](https://github.com/paucabar/AimSeg/blob/master/README.md#train-classifiers).

 ## Usage